google/wuffs/doc/benchmarks.md

 ## Clang versus GCC

-On some of the benchmarks below, clang performs noticably worse (e.g. 1.3x slower) than gcc, on the same C code.
+On some of the benchmarks below, clang performs noticeably worse (e.g. 1.3x slower) than gcc, on the same C code.
 A relatively simple reproduction was filed as [LLVM bug 35567](https://bugs.llvm.org/show_bug.cgi?id=35567).